Session Recording consists of five components:

 - Session Recording Player.
 A user interface that users access from a workstation to play recorded session files.

 - Session Recording Database.
 A component that manages the SQL Server database for storing recorded session data.
 When this component is installed, it creates a database named CitrixSessionRecording by default.
 You can customize the database name.

 - Session Recording Policy Console.
 A console used to create policies to specify which sessions are recorded.

 This illustration shows the Session Recording components and their relationship with each other:

 In the deployment example illustrated here, the Session Recording Agent, Session Recording Server, Session Recording Database, Session Recording Policy Console, and Session Recording Player all reside behind a security firewall.
-The Session Recording Agent is installed on a VDA for Server OS or Desktop OS.
+The Session Recording Agent is installed on a VDA for multi-session OS or single-session OS.
 A second server hosts the Session Recording Policy Console, a third server acts as the Session Recording Server, and a fourth server hosts the Session Recording Database.
 The Session Recording Player is installed on a workstation.
-A client device outside the firewall communicates with the VDA for Server OS on which the Session Recording Agent is installed.
+A client device outside the firewall communicates with the VDA for multi-session OS on which the Session Recording Agent is installed.
 Inside the firewall, the Session Recording Agent, Session Recording Policy Console, Session Recording Player, and Session Recording Database all communicate with the Session Recording Server.